Polysubstance Addiction: Definition, Causes, Signs, Effects, And Treatment Methods.

 -

-Change in behavior and personality: Polysubstance abuse leads to a significant change in behavior.
-People withdraw from social gatherings, start being secretive, or look for ways to collect more money for drugs.
+Change in behavior and personality: Polysubstance abuse leads to significant behavioral changes.
+You withdraw from social gatherings, become secretive, or seek more money for drugs.

 -

-Neglect of responsibilities: Individuals engaged in polysubstance addiction are usually neglectful of their responsibilities.
-They tend to forget or ignore the activities they were supposed to be taking care of.
+Neglect of responsibilities: Individuals with polysubstance addiction neglect their responsibilities, forgetting or ignoring activities they were supposed to handle.

 -

-Losing interest: Losing interest in the things and activities that once intrigued the affected person is a common sign of substance abuse.
-Polysubstance addiction causes a person to give up various aspects of life.
+Losing interest: Losing interest in previously enjoyed activities is a common sign of substance abuse.
+Polysubstance addiction causes you to give up various aspects of life.

 -